CONSUMER MEDICINE INFORMATION

 Tell your doctor if you are allergic to any other medicines, foods, dyes or preservatives.

-Tell your doctor if you have or have had any of the following medical conditions, especially the following:
+Tell your doctor if you have or have had any of the following medical conditions,

 liver problems (hepatic insufficiency, hepatic damage)